Toyota AA: 50th year replica

 Toyota wanted to use an AA for its 50th birthday in 1987 but couldn't find any surviving examples.
 Toyota decided to build a replica but even for that there were no complete and consistent plans.
 Plans that could be found were from various points during the car's development process and in any case were often incomplete and lacking by today's standards.
 However, a single replica was built that is believed to be representative of the AA.
 The replica uses the 2.3-liter Toyota 2M straight-six engine.
 This replica is now in the Toyota Automobile Museum.

 Discovery of the oldest known AA

 In 2008 an original AA was found in Vladivostok, Russia in derelict and heavily modified condition, with the undercarriage and drivetrain from a GAZ-51 truck.
 It is now displayed, still in this condition, in the Louwman Museum in the Netherlands.
-The car was apparently used by a local family for their farm until the 1990s (without them actually knowing its value) before it faced engine problems and was placed on an old barn, where it was later discovered by a 25-year-old student who called the museum.
+The car was apparently used by a local family for their farm until the 1990s (without them actually knowing its value) before it faced engine problems and was placed in an old barn, where it was later discovered by a 25-year-old student who called the museum.
 It is unknown how the car ever got to Russia.